meom-group/DCM/DOC/dcm_rt_manual.md

   Where `XIOS_CORES` is the number of cores dedicated to XIOS, and `NEMO4_CORES` is the number of cores dedicated to NEMO4.
 This statement launch 2 executables with the MPMD (Multiple Program Multiple Data) paradigm.

   This general overview of how to run a NEMO configuration is valid even if you do not use DCM.
-DCM's runtools offer an environement for automatization of most of the task required for run production.
+DCM's runtools offer an environment for automatization of most of the task required for run production.
 It is  a collection of scripts, handling all the machinery required to produce a long simulation (chaining elementary segments of run), dealing with the model output, restart files etc...
 Although it works even for simple configurations (such as test cases or idealized cases), it is primarily designed for complex realistic cases (which explains the relative complexity of the tools).

 ## Starting with DCM's runtools:
   When you did `dcm_mkconfdir_local` for preparing your configuration, both `EXE` and `CTL` directories were created in `$PDIR/RUN_<CONFIG>/<CONFIG>-<CASE>`.
 In `EXE` you already know that you have `nemo4.exe` and `CPP.keys` for your configuration.
 All the management of the run will be done from `CTL` (standing for 'control').